Being in hospital when your child has cancer

 They are doctors who specialise in blood disorders including leukaemia.
 They look after patients on the ward and examine blood samples in the laboratory.

-They are also known as radiotherapists and are doctors who specialise in using radiotherapy and chemotherapy to treat cancer.
+Clinical oncologists (also known as radiotherapists) are doctors who specialise in using radiotherapy and chemotherapy to treat cancer.

 They perform operations.
 They may take a biopsy (remove a piece of tissue from the tumour for examination under a microscope) and/or remove the whole tumour.
 They also put in central lines and implantable ports.